Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

-Getting a summons notifying you that you are being sued for debt is stressful and something that no one wants to deal with.
+Getting a Summons notifying you that you are being sued for debt is stressful and something no one wants to deal with.
 Despite this, it happens to many Americans every day.
-One common group that you might be sued by is Northland Group.
-If this happens, you must take the correct action to avoid having your wages garnished, or money being taken directly from your account.
+If Northland Group has sued you, you must take the correct action to avoid having your wages garnished or money taken directly from your account.

-Northland Group Inc is a third-party debt collection agency.
-It is based out of Edina, Minnesota, and has been operating since 1982.
-Focusing on mainly credit cards, automotive, mortgages, student loans, telecommunications, and utility debt, it is a real company and can legally sue you.
+Northland Group is a third-party debt collection agency based in Edina, Minnesota, and has been operating since 1982.
+Although it is not accredited by the Better Business Bureau, it maintains an A+ rating.
+Northland Group is a real company and can legally sue you.

-Despite shady behavior, Northland Group Inc is not a scam.
-Northland Group Inc is an authorized debt collection agency that purchases debt packages from other businesses and then tries to collect from consumers.
-If Northland has contacted you, you must respond, but also learn how to respond before doing so.
+Northland Group Inc. is not a scam.
+It is an authorized debt collection agency that purchases debt packages from other businesses and then tries to collect from consumers.
+If Northland has contacted you, you must respond, but it’s crucial that you know how to respond before taking any action.

 Respond to a debt collection lawsuit in 15 minutes and win in court.

-If Northland Group Inc continues to contact you, then the first step is to determine if they are violating your rights.
+When dealing with a debt collector, it is crucial that you understand your rights under federal law.
 The following rights are given to consumers under the Fair Debt Collection Practices Act (FDCPA):

-• Must be able to prove that the debt is owed by you.
+• Must be able to prove that you owe the debt.

-• May not collect if not authorized by the original creditor to collect the debt.
+• It may not collect if it is not authorized by the original creditor to collect the debt.

 • May not make automated robocalls to your phone to collect.